Chingri malaikari (prawn malai curry - prawns cooked with coconut milk) step-by-step recipe with photos.

 Click here to see detailed instructions on how to clean the prawns.

-Click here for more seafood and meat recipes.
+Click here for more fish and seafood recipes.

 Click here for more Bengali recipes.

 Juicy tender prawns in mild coconut curry

 Chingri malaikari step by step instructions

 1. Grind coconut, poppy seeds, green chilli into a smooth paste

 2. Coarsely grind mustard seeds